aazhbd/ArtWebCms/README.md

      - User management with password update and add, edit more users.
      - Allows creating basic websites and blogs with high number of pages with high control.
  - User login and signup process included
- - The initial setup is very small but flexible.
+ - The initial setup is very small but scalable.
+It can be used for very large project with more components easily.
  - The project can be extended by adding any number of components, installed and maintained with ```composer```.
  - More static libraries and components can be added in project specific static container.
  - The code and structure adheres to the proven best practices of OOP and MVC, creating highly maintainable code.